 })

-This simply adds an observer that listens for children of the usersRef reference being removed.
+reference being removed.
 It searches the local array for the email value to find the corresponding child item, and once located, it deletes the associated row from the table.

 Build and run.